kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

     3. Maximum time to establish a connection
     4. Maximum time to read a response
     5. Whether to use environment variables to configure the proxy
-    6. Proxy address
+    6. Proxy address (optional)
-    7. Proxy port
+    7. Proxy port (optional)
-    8. User for the proxy
+    8. User for the proxy (optional)
-    9. Password for the proxy
+    9. Password for the proxy (optional)
-    10. Hosts that should be excluded from proxying
+    10. Hosts that should be excluded from proxying (optional)

 === ":simple-yaml: `YAML`"